 Valuable information that we need to quickly identify and stop malicious activity is already being collected by the telemetry in our networks.
 Augmenting security solutions with intelligence that can quickly identify anomalous behavior and automatically create countermeasures before damage is done is what’s needed to effectively protect our people, data, and infrastructures today.

 Traditional antivirus programs are widely used to detect and neutralize threats that have already been discovered and have a known signature.
-In fact, in the cases of the most damaging advanced persistent threats (APTs) of 2015, all the victim companies had up-to-date antivirus systems4.
+However, many victim companies run up-to-date antivirus systems.
 Clearly, antivirus is not up to the task of defeating the sophisticated exploits surrounding us today, and many organizations have deployed advanced malware defense products into their already complex security environments.

 It’s our view that conquering the explosive wave of cybercrime requires taking advantage of machine learning in cybersecurity solutions.
 Machine learning uses algorithms to analyze data, learn, and then predict.
 A “narrow” form of AI, machine learning can operate at scale to rapidly process and correlate millions of variables simultaneously to learn what is normal in network traffic patterns and usage and what is not.
 What the machines learn can be used to identify malicious behavior and stop impending attacks.
 Machine learning, then, promises to better equip us with the weapons we need to win the war against cybercriminals by predicting what they will do next.